rust-lang/wg-async/src/vision/status_quo/alan_finds_database_drops_hard.md

 He's a bit confused, because he's accustomed to having things generally be cleaned up automatically when they get dropped (for example, dropping a [`File`](https://doc.rust-lang.org/std/fs/struct.File.html) will close it).
 Searching the docs, he sees the [`close`](https://docs.rs/sqlx/0.5.1/sqlx/trait.Connection.html#tymethod.close) method, but the comments confirm that he shouldn't have to call it explicitly: "This method is not required for safe and consistent operation.
 However, it is recommended to call it instead of letting a connection drop as the database backend will be faster at cleaning up resources."
 Still, just in case, he decides to add a call to `close` into his code.
 It does seem to help some, but he is still able to reproduce the problem if he refreshes often enough.
 Feeling confused, he adds a log statement right before calling `close` to see if it is working:
 * He adds a call to `close` into his code and it helps some but he is still able to reproduce the problem if he refreshes often enough.
-* He adds a log statement right before calling `close` to see if it is working:

 ```rust
 use sqlx::Connection;